I know, it’s an unfamiliar word, right?

 Because they’re very common occurrences during perimenopause.

-When I thought about it, I realised dizziness had been one of my first symptoms though I had no idea at the time.
+When I thought about it, I realised dizziness had been one of my first signs though I had no idea at the time.

 I remember it well though.
 I was speaking with a naturopath(!) friend on the ‘phone when I had a dizzy spell.
 When I mentioned it to her she said I’d probably moved too quickly.
 (I was on the bed lying down and sat up.)
 Even wearing her naturopath hat she didn’t connect the dots, and I certainly didn’t.